NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 - added ez-language add-on to support event title/description and online store product title/description translations 08/09/2024

-  2.2.1 - added Terms add-on to improve how Terms of Service checkbox works in WildApricot websites 10/03/2024
+  2.2.1 - added ez-terms add-on to improve how Terms of Service checkbox works in WildApricot websites 10/03/2024